JothishJJ/The-Daily-Breif/README.md

 go run test
 ```

-You can run `unit tests` client side using the following command
+You can run `e2e` side using the following command

 ```bash
 npm run test